DevilFinger/DFGCDTimer/README.md

 [self.gcdTimer start];
 ```

+### DFGCDTimerManager
-## If you want to manage multiple Timers, you can use DFGCDTimerManager to manage them.
-This is a singleton manager.
-Use Key to manage Timer, such as create, cancel, pause, resume, etc. As the name is the unique key of the timer.
+* If you want to manage multiple Timers, you can use DFGCDTimerManager to manage them.
+* This is a singleton manager.
+* Use Key to manage Timer, such as create, cancel, pause, resume, etc.
+* As the name is the unique key of the timer.
 Make sure to use unique names for timer instances.

 1. Create Timer by unique Key in singleton mode